raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 ```
 SCLK = Core Clock / CDIV
 If CDIV is set to 0, the divisor is 65536.
-The divisor must be a multiple of 2.
-Odd numbers rounded down.
-The maximum SPI clock rate is of the APB clock.
+The divisor must be a multiple of 2, with odd numbers rounded down.
+Note that not all possible clock rates are usable because of analogue electrical issues (rise times, drive strengths, etc.)
 ```

 See the [Linux driver](#driver) section for more info.